English

 Some special probability distributions: binomial, Poisson; Geometric Multinomial, Hypergeometric.
 Normal and Exponential Distributions.

-Inferential Analysis of Data: Sampling Methods; Sampling Distributions of the Means and Proportion Errors; The use and reading of Normal (Z), t -, and Chi-Square (2) Distribution Tables in Inferential Analysis.
+Inferential Analysis of Data: Sampling Methods; Sampling Distributions of the Means and Proportion Errors; The use and reading of Normal (Z), t -, F and Chi-Square (2) Distribution Tables in Inferential Analysis.
 Point and interval Estimation of Parameters – Means and Proportions.
 Hypothesis Testing – Significance Test for Means and Proportions

 Probability: definition of some basic terms; conditional and independent events; some basic laws and rules in probability; random variables; discrete distributions; binominal and Poisson; continuous distribution: normal sampling theory.